HackGT/hackgt-org-website/_events/catalyst2019.md

 ---

 For Catalyst 2019, we re-wrote our event curriculum in partnership with student organizations at Georgia Tech.
 At the event, we paired over 100 mentors with 200+ high school students from the Atlanta area.
-Students were able to pick from four curriculum tracks: hardware, software, design, and gaming to explore throughout the day.
+Students were able to pick from four curriculum tracks to explore throughout the day.